-Mind mapping is a technique for capturing information and visualising thought processes, invented by author, speaker and self-described brain expert, Tony Buzan.
+Mind mapping is a technique for capturing information and vizualising thought processes, invented by author, speaker and self-described brain expert, Tony Buzan.

 Mind maps can be used to aid learning, to present information, or as a tool for brainstorming and developing ideas.
-The key to mind mapping is visualisation.
-It’s the visual elements that allow you to make connections, remember links, and spark new ideas.
-So, when you create a mind map, whether it’s in software or using pen and paper, choosing striking images and using colour coding is essential.
+The key to mind mapping is vizualization.
+It's the visual elements that allow you to make connections, remember links, and spark new ideas.
+So, when you create a mind map, whether it's in software or using pen and paper, choosing striking images and using color coding is essential.

 XMind makes it easy to do that, thanks to the huge range of available visual elements and the ease with which they can be combined.

 Every mind map starts with a central idea.
 That can be a topic you want to explore, the theme for a presentation, or an idea you want to develop.
 The central idea should be represented visually on your mind map, in a way that grabs attention and makes it clear what your describing.
 It can either sit at the left of your mind map, with branches expanding in front, above and below it, or it can be right in the middle of the page, with branches expanding from all directions.

 A traditional mind map has the central idea in the middle, but XMind allows you to put it wherever you want.
 Take a look through the pre-made templates in XMind and decide if one would best suit your project.